-Disclosure: I was given a complimentary tour in exchange for this review but as always, all opinions are my own.
+Disclosure: I was given a complimentary tour of the street art in Valencia in exchange for this review but as always, all opinions are my own.
 This post also contains affiliate links.

 What first comes to mind when you think of Valencia, Spain?
 Perhaps it’s the fiery Las Fallas festival, the impressive City of Arts and Sciences or the delicious paella.
-But what most people don’t know is that Valencia is famous for something else as well: its street art.
+But what most people don’t know is that the street art in Valencia is actually one of its most famous attractions.

 Although I enjoy seeing art in museums, there’s something exhilarating about street art.
 It’s relevant.
 It’s bold.
 It’s educational.
 Street art provides you with an insider’s look at culture and is arguably the best way to understand the values and struggles of the locals by the locals.